gvwilson/thirdbit/src/fiction/in-heck/index.md

 Patient sniffed.
 "This one merely recognizes that our goals are aligned.
 Every original that the deviance acquires delays the Makers' return.
-By assisting you,
-this one is serving them.
+To assist you is to serve them.
 Here—a demonstration of good faith."

 A panel opened in its side.